 Meat isn’t the only industry at risk of centralised control.
 Already food as a whole has become very centralised, with most major food products being owned by just a small handful of corporations.

-Currently, it is estimated that 10 companies: Nestle, PepsiCo, General Mills, Kelloggs, AssociatedBritishFoods, Mondelez, Mars Inc, Danone, Unilever and Coca-Cola, control the majority of consumer products.
+Currently, it is estimated that 10 companies: Nestle, PepsiCo, General Mills, Kelloggs, AssociatedBritishFoods, Mondelez, Mars Inc, Danone, Unilever and Coca-Cola, control a vast majority of consumer products.

-Day’s vision of increasing terrorism in Europe and the West has also become reality with major attacks including 911, Manchester Arena, Westminster, Berlin, and the Paris attacks.
+Day’s vision of increasing terrorism in Europe and the West has also become reality with major attacks such as 911, Manchester Arena, the Westminster attacks, the Berlin attacks, and the Paris attacks creating mass panic globally.

 Also computer records can be kept on whatever it was you purchased so that if you were purchasing too much of any particular item and some official wanted to know what you were doing with your money they could go back and review your purchases and determine what you were buying.
 There was a statement that any purchase of significant size like an automobile, bicycle, a refrigerator, a radio or television or whatever might have some sort of identification on it so it could be traced, so that very quickly anything which was either given away or stolen – whatever – authorities would be able to establish who purchased it and when.
 Computers would allow this to happen.